ramesh-singh-20/doubly-linked-list-data-structure/README.md

 **Note**

-To run test cases please mark groovy folder as Test Resources Root.
+To run test cases please mark a groovy folder as Test Resources Root.